Master-Of-Code-Global/EmbeddableVoiceAssistant-Backend/README.md

-# IVY
+# Embeddable Voice Assistant

-Voice Assistant that demonstrates the core capabilities of the Microsoft Bot Framework.
+Voice Assistant demonstrates the core capabilities of the Microsoft Bot Framework with the basic flow with sharing weather forecasts, news and jokes via voice and UI interface.
 It can be added to any iOS application and configured for your business needs.
-Here is a [tutorial](https://lab.mocintra.com/oleksandr.afanasiev) for iOS part.
+Here is a [tutorial](/ios-voice-assistant/-/blob/main/README.md) for iOS part.

 ### Bot channels registration

 Register a bot with the Azure Bot Service.
 If the bot is hosted elsewhere, you can also make it available in Azure and connect it to the supported channels.
 All steps to register bot you can find [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-4.0)

-Once you registered the bot, update your `.env` with `MicrosoftAppId` and `MicrosoftAppPassword`.
+Once you register the bot, update your `.env` with `MicrosoftAppId` and `MicrosoftAppPassword`.

 ```text
 MicrosoftAppId="Your Microsoft application ID"